TomHilder/wakeflow/README.md

 ### From source (GitHub)

 If you want to contribute to, or modify `wakeflow`, you should install it from the [GitHub repository](https://github.com/TomHilder/wakeflow).
-Simply fork the repo using the button in the top right, and then clone it:
+After installing the dependencies (see below), simply fork the repo using the button in the top right, and then clone it:
 ```sh
 git clone https://github.com/<replace-by-your-username>/wakeflow.git
 ```